gojek/ziggurat/README.md

 ```

 ## Deprecation Notice
 - Please note that the :datadog key inside the config file will be removed (sometime in the future) in favor of :statsd.
-Both contents are thesame though, it's just the key name was changed.
+Both contents are same though, it's just the key name was changed.
   The reason for this is to avoid confusion with our users.
 We would still have backward compatibility for the :datadog key.

 ## Contribution